AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 ## CSS Syntax (10 mins)

-> In this section you will be going over the CSS syntax.
-Important concepts to include are:
+> In this section we will be going over the CSS syntax.

 - CSS syntax differs from HTML.
 - There are three types of CSS: inline (CSS is in the same line at the HTML, internal (CSS is in the same file as the HTML), and external (CSS is in a separate file, but in the same folder as the HTML).
 Industry standard is to create an external CSS file.

-> You can display this [website](http://www.w3schools.com/css/css_howto.asp) while you are explaining this concept.
+> Instructor Note:  You can display this [website](http://www.w3schools.com/css/css_howto.asp) while you are explaining this concept.
->
-You will then transition in to the demo which will include showing students how to connect the HTML file to the external CSS file.
+> You will then transition in to the demo which will include showing students how to connect the HTML file to the external CSS file.

 <a name="demo"></a>